-North Carolina Wesleyan College wants to ensure students and perspective students, employees, and the public have easy access to important information involving campus safety, financial aid, assessment resources, and other required information.
-If you have any questions regarding the information, please contact North Carolina Wesleyan College at 1.800.488.6292.
+North Carolina Wesleyan University wants to ensure students and perspective students, employees, and the public have easy access to important information involving campus safety, financial aid, assessment resources, and other required information.
+If you have any questions regarding the information, please contact North Carolina Wesleyan University at 1.800.488.6292.
 This information is in compliance with the Higher Education Opportunity Act (HEOA) and other consumer protection legislation.

 General Institutional Information